syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/mongodb.md

 ---
-title: "MongoDB Data Binding in Typescript Pivotview component | Syncfusion"
+title: "MongoDB Data Binding in Blazor Pivot Table Component | Syncfusion"
 component: "Pivot Table"
 description: "Learn how to bind data from a MongoDB in the Syncfusion Blazor Pivot Table and more."
 ---